Trail Project

 The National Environmental Policy Act (NEPA) is a law that requires federal agencies to assess the environmental impact of their actions before making decisions.
 The NEPA process includes:

-• Proposal development: A federal agency develops a proposal to take a major action.
+• Proposal development: A federal agency develops a proposal for an action.

 • Environmental review: The agency assesses the environmental, social, and economic effects of the proposed action.
 This review can involve three levels of analysis: